Skaerby/jesh-max.github.io/README.md

-# jesh-max
+# Temporary CDN

-This is a CDN jesh hacked together, it should be replaced in a week by a core platform CDN.
+This is a CDN jesh hacked together, it will be replaced a core platform maintained CDN.

-# how to use
+## Cytora webfonts

 Add this to the `<head>`